MinaRe/MinaRe.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Machine Learning and Data Scientist at the Statistics and Data Science Department of LMU Munich.
-Currently, I am the teaching coordinator of the Munich Center for Machine Learning (MCML) and lead the focus group Methods Beyond Supervised Learning at the Statistics Department of LMU Munich.
+I am a university lecturer and group leader at the Chair of Statistical Learning and Data Science, Department of Statistics, LMU Munich.
+Currently, I serve as the teaching coordinator for the Munich Center for Machine Learning (MCML) and lead the "Methods Beyond Supervised Learning" focus group at LMU Munich's Statistics Department.

-Prior to joining LMU, I was a research fellow at Harvard Medical School, Mass General’s Hospital, Boston, in the group of Hiroyuki Yoshida.
-During that time, I was conducting research on probabilistic deep learning and robust representation learning for clinical data analysis.
-I obtained my Ph.D. from the Hasso-Plattner Institute (HPI), Potsdam University robust deep learning models for medical image analysis, advised by Prof. Christoph Meinel.
-I did my M.Sc. degree in Artificial Intelligence at the Department of Computer Science, Shiraz University and my Bachelor's degree in Computer Science, Software Engineering.
+Before joining LMU, I was a research fellow at Harvard Medical School and Mass General Hospital in Boston, working with Hiroyuki Yoshida's group.
+During that time, I focused on probabilistic deep learning and robust representation learning for clinical data analysis.
+I earned my Ph.D. from the Hasso Plattner Institute (HPI) at Potsdam University, where I conducted research on robust deep learning models for medical image analysis under the supervision of Prof. Christoph Meinel.
+I also hold an M.Sc. in Artificial Intelligence from the Department of Computer Science, Shiraz University, and a Bachelor's degree in Computer Science, Software Engineering.